 Short-Term and Long-Term Restricted Cash

 If the restricted cash balance is material, it will be reported on a company's balance sheet separate from the unrestricted cash balance.
 Cash that is set aside for a period of less than 12 months would be classified as current, whereas cash that is set aside for a period of greater than 12 months would be classified as noncurrent.
-In the debt repayment example, if the debt were maturing in three months, the cash set aside would be reported under current assets.
+In our earlier example, if the debt were maturing in three months, the cash set aside would be reported under current assets.
 If the debt were maturing in 18 months, the amount would be reported under noncurrent assets.

 Companies are required to disclose accounting policies that are relevant to an investor's understanding of its financial condition and performance.
 If a company has a material amount of restricted cash, consult the footnotes to the financial statements to determine the nature, characteristics and circumstances that led management to categorize the cash as restricted.